antononcube/Raku-DSL-English-DataQueryWorkflows/doc/Standard-data-wrangling-commands-work.md

 DSL TARGET Python::pandas;
 include setup code;
 use dfStarwars;
-join with dfStarwarsFilms by "homeworld"; group by species; counts;
+join with dfStarwarsFilms by "name"; group by species; counts;
 ```